 If you are new to VR, welcome aboard.
 This shorter-than-it-should-be document has been written to help get you up to speed to all the current generation consumer level virtual reality systems available today.

 Do you want or own a recent gaming computer?
 Are you comfortable keeping a computer updated and running?
 And do you like Windows OS?
 If so, you’d be best served by PC-based virtual reality.
-The two most robust platform options are the Oculus Rift and HTC Vive.
 PC-based vr provides the following pros:

 You need a pretty powerful and recent gaming computer (or laptop).
-You’ll want at least a 6th generation i5 or i7 CPU, and at least a 960-series or better GPU (you can also use the equivalent AMD version of those chipsets).
-On the laptop side, I would recommend no less than a 1060 GPU.
+You’ll want at least a 7th generation i5 or i7 CPU, and at least a 1060-series or better GPU (you can also use the equivalent AMD version of those chipsets).

 See also: VR Hardware